 Sturlin fabricates the pendants and elements he attaches to his cord-like chains, occasionally casting a piece.
 Stone-setting is the final step.
 Like macramé, the finished chain has to be annealed to red-hot in order to soften it.
 “That part of the process is not at all forgiving,” he says, and yet another reason not a lot of people do it.
 A piece of Sturlin’s jewelry can take anywhere from 30 to 70 hours, the chain itself requiring one to three hours per inch.

 “At first, some of my colleagues warned me that it might not be cost-effective,” he says.
 “But I thought the aesthetic value would be attractive enough, and I’ve found that’s true.”
 Often, he says, his work is not fully appreciated until a woman actually holds the necklace in her hands—and, better yet, tries it on.
 His chains can measure up to 6mm in diameter and his braided necklaces of red, yellow and white gold weigh as much as 126 grams.

 Sturlin’s jewelry tends to be fairly minimalist in design but carefully balanced architecturally, which helps offset its bulk.
 “When a woman tries on one of my necklaces, within a minute or two, she’s hardly aware of it,” he says.
 “People shouldn’t have to tug or reposition a necklace.
 My work has a strong tactile sense as well as a visual impact and I put a lot of thought into how it feels on the neck.”

-To see more of David’s jewelry, visit his website.
+To see more of David’s jewelry, find him on Facebook.